 Scholarships are available from a variety of sources:

 - The University of Iowa Office of Student Financial Aid (UI OSFA)

 Many of the scholarships awarded by UI OSFA require financial need; therefore, students must file the FAFSA each year.
 UI Tuition and Academic Success Scholarships are not automatically renewed.
 Scholarships are awarded on a first-come, first-served basis until funds are depleted.
 Therefore, students should file their FAFSA as soon as possible after October 1 for the upcoming academic year.
-Priority consideration for need-based scholarships and grants awarded by the UI OSFA will be given to students whose FAFSA record has been received by the University of Iowa on or before December 1, 2016.
+The 2018-2019 FAFSA filing deadline for priority consideration was November 15, 2017.

 A variety of scholarships are awarded by the Office of Admissions to first-year, transfer, and international students.
 Students are automatically considered for some scholarships upon admission to the University and others require a separate application.